 Street parking and traffic are two perennial problems that fuel our opposition against higher-density developments in Palo Alto.
 However, if driving and car use was an exceptional convenience rather than a vital need, then maybe we could allow the development of enough residential units to accommodate the many people who want to move here!

 That is why I am starting the Barron Park Car Use Reduction Working Group.
-I invite you to participate in identifying and realizing car use reduction practices and policies. to participate in this working group!
+I invite you to participate in identifying and realizing car use reduction practices and policies.
+Send me an email to participate in this working group!